-Written by: Frank Iacono and Celeste Iacono
+Written by: Francesco Vincenzo Iacono and Celeste Iacono

 Shaun Benson is a Canadian actor and director who was born in Guelph, Ontario.
 From a very young age, Shaun studied the arts including piano, ballet, and modern dance.
 He attended the University of Western Ontario and graduated with a Bachelor of Science degree in Chemistry and Biochemistry.

 During his University career, he began to perform seriously and garnered roles in university theater productions such as One Flew Over The Cuckoo’s Nest, Bones, and Biloxi Blues.
 Post-graduation, Shaun went on to study and train at the George Brown College Theater School in Toronto.

 Shaun made his television debut as Jonah Gleason, a series lead, on the critically acclaimed series The Associates (2002), which led to another lead as Patrick Heller for the PAX network on Just Cause (2002-2003).
 He is best known for playing Leonid in Kathryn Bigelo’s K-19: The Widowmaker (2002) opposite Harrison Ford and Liam Neeson, playing Steven Lars Webber on General Hospital (2004 – 2005), Bob Taylor in Populaire (2012), the mysterious Simon in Kept Woman (2015), Ezekiel in The Boys (2019), and Mike Farrar in A House on Fire (2021).

 In this edition of The Creative Spotlight, I had the pleasure of interviewing Shaun Benson and asking him a few questions about what first got him into acting, his career as an actor, his experience in directing Barn Wedding, his time on the daytime soap opera General Hospital, his experience filming A House on Fire as well as his musical aspirations.